 After reading reviews from customers and experts, here is a list of the top Auto-Tune pedals that are best sellers:

-Final Thoughts – Choose Which Microphone Is Best for Your Use and Your Voice, Then the Auto-Tune Can Follow
+Choose Which Microphone Is Best for Your Use and Your Voice, Then the Auto-Tune Can Follow

 As we have established, there is no such thing as an auto-tuned microphone.
-Therefore, it is best to choose which microphone is best for your use and your voice and then pair it with a type of processor that can allow you to add the auto-tune effects in real-time.
+Therefore, it is best to choose which microphone is best for your use and your voice and then pair it with a type of processor that can allow you to add the auto-tune effects and pitch correction in real-time.

 If you are going to go down the auto-tune pedal route, that is probably the easiest bet for singer-songwriters and newbies to auto-tune.
 With a vocal effects pedal, you can apply to auto-tune in real-time and to the extent that you wish.